UPPMAX/Basic_Singularity_Apptainer/docs/af3.md

 # Alphafold3 ([Kebnekaise](https://www.hpc2n.umu.se/resources/hardware/kebnekaise))

-Other times, installation of some software are not provided besides docker containers (which are not supported in Swedish HPC centers) as in the case of Alphafold, a software for protein structure prediction.
+Other times, installation instructions for some software are not provided  or are only available for specific workflows, for instance, docker containers (which are not supported in Swedish HPC centers).
+This is the case of Alphafold3, a software for protein structure prediction.

 ## Setup